 Graduate Foreign Language Requirement

 In many areas of mathematics, important work has been published and continues to be published in languages other than English.
 For this reason the field of mathematics requires that you pass a test of basic mathematical reading ability in one language other than English.
 The allowed languages are French, German, Russian, Chinese, Japanese, Spanish, and Portuguese, regardless of whether any of these is your native tongue.
 Students should discuss the choice of language with the thesis advisor (special committee chair) to ensure maximal relevance to their research area.

 Students must pass the test before beginning their seventh semester of registration; this deadline was set many years ago.

-The test is a prerequisite for the A-exam (which you must pass before beginning your seventh semester of registration).
+The test is a prerequisite for the A-exam.
 You may take it as soon as you have chosen a thesis advisor.
-The exam must be administered by faculty in the graduate field of Mathematics.
+The exam must be administered by faculty in the graduate field of .
 Depending on the composition of the field membership, not all language options may be available at all times.
+Below is a list of suggested examiners, but the examiner does not have to come from this list as long as they are a field member.

 For record-keeping purposes, please notify James Utz before taking the test.
 He can also help you find an examiner if your advisor does not know one.

 A minimal acceptable form of the test is to translate a section of an article or textbook into English with the use of a dictionary and without time limitation.
 Advisors who want to impose a more stringent test, such as an on-the-spot reading test, are free to do so.